Covid 19 is a timely reset. It has provided opportunities for self improvement.

 - Tilt - Left handers should consider tilting the notebook slightly clockwise (approx 2 O'Clock).
 Right hander anti clockwise (approx 10 O'Clock)

 - Grip - Grip the writing instrument with the index finger and thumb and allow it to rest on the middle finger.
-Do not grip the writing instrument too hard.
+Do not grip the writing instrument too tightly.
 After writing for a while, tap the instrument with the index finger.
 This helps relax the hand

 - The push - This will sound odd but well worth the effort.
 Many would write with their hand.
 This means that the small movements are done by the hand.
 It is no wonder that ones hand get tired after a while.
 A better way is to use your entire arm and move using your shoulder.
 To be fair, this will feel unnatural at first.
 To overcome this, start writing big letters.
 Then gradually reduce the size.
 The major advantages are less fatigue and one will develop the ability to write on a white board in the same neat script!